 Wilt-Pruf is an ‘anti-desiccant’ that provides an invisible layer of protection to all broad-leaved evergreens through winter.
 The humidity in our winter air drops to less than 10% some days, causing the moisture in the foliage of tender evergreens to evaporate.
 The result is browning in the extreme.

-Cut your roses back approximately1/3 by removing all frozen buds after the first heavy frost.
+Cut your roses back approximately 1/3 by removing all frozen buds after the first heavy frost.
 Remove all leaves as much as possible and dust the lower branches with a general fungicide.
-Using a rose collar, build fresh garden soil 2′ high around each rose bush.
+Using a rose collar, build fresh garden soil 2′ high around each rose bush – cover as much of the rose as possible.
 Do not use manure, peat moss or other material high in organic matter (ie, compost, straw, leaves etc.).

 Feed your lawn.
 The most important application of the year occurs in the fall, but only when you apply it.
 Fall fertilizing helps to strengthen your lawn and the lawn’s roots, providing stamina to help it survive the long winter.
 If you haven’t done it, it is not too late.
 Fall is also a great time to overseed.
-Come spring your lawn will thank you by greening up quickly with much greater resistance to snow mould and brown-out.
+Come spring your lawn will thank you by greening up quickly with much greater resistance to snow mold and brown-out.
+You can read more about topdressing and overseeding here on our blog

 The last mowing should be done very close to the ground and the clippings raked away.
 This will prevent fungal diseases from destroying grass roots over the winter.